superalien102/xdextexchange/README.md

 ### packages/dapp/

-This is the jumper.exchange page that gets deployed to `develop.jumper.exchange`, `staging.jumper.exchange` and `jumper.exchange`.
+This is the exchange.xdextool.io page that gets deployed to `develop.exchange.xdextool.io`, `staging.exchange.xdextool.io` and `exchange.xdextool.io`.
 This is a vite.js app

 ### packages/shared/